muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 Eurasians, whatever.
 Decentralize.
 Even Germany has states which enjoy certain levels of autonomy.
 And these people lived through Hitler!
-The identity needs to be something that signifies *the place*, instead of a weird ethnicity, distant past that noone can truly define.
+The identity needs to be something that signifies *the place*, instead of an oddball ethnicity, distant past that noone can truly define.